Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Monovalent varicella vaccine, a live attenuated vaccine, is contraindicated in pregnancy because there is a theoretical risk to the fetus; however, there is no evidence to demonstrate a teratogenic or other adverse event from varicella vaccination in pregnancy.
 Inadvertent immunization with varicella vaccine is not a reason for pregnancy termination.

-Refer to Varicella (chickenpox) vaccine in Part 4 for additional information, including post-exposure prophylaxis with varicella zoster immunoglobulin for pregnant women exposed to varicella.
+Refer to Varicella (chickenpox) vaccines in Part 4 for additional information, including post-exposure prophylaxis with varicella zoster immunoglobulin for pregnant women and pregnant individuals exposed to varicella.

 Yellow fever (YF) vaccine

-A waiver or Certificate of Medical Contraindication to Vaccination should be provided if a pregnant woman travels to a country that is not an area of high risk but requires documentation of YF vaccination.
+A waiver or Certificate of Medical Contraindication to Vaccination should be provided if a pregnant woman or a pregnant individual travels to a country that is not an area of high risk but requires documentation of YF vaccination.
 Refer to Yellow fever vaccine in Part 4 and to CATMAT's Statement on pregnancy and travel for additional information.

 The use of other live attenuated vaccines during pregnancy must be evaluated on the basis of the individual risk and benefit.
 If an alternative non-live vaccine is available, such as in the case of influenza or typhoid vaccine, it should be used instead of a live attenuated vaccine.

-Bacille Calmette-Guérin (BCG) vaccine has not been studied in pregnant women and should not be given during pregnancy, although no harmful effects of BCG vaccination on the fetus have been observed.
+Bacille Calmette-Guérin (BCG) vaccine has not been studied in pregnant women or pregnant individuals and should not be given during pregnancy, although no harmful effects of BCG vaccination on the fetus have been observed.

-Live replicating Smallpox vaccine is contraindicated during pregnancy in non-emergency situations.
-It may be considered for a pregnant woman in the highly unlikely event of a high-risk exposure.
-Smallpox vaccine can very rarely lead to fetal vaccinia resulting in stillbirth or neonatal death.
-If a woman becomes pregnant within 4 weeks after smallpox vaccination she should be counselled regarding possible risk to the fetus.
+First and second generation (live replicating) smallpox vaccines are contraindicated during pregnancy in non-emergency situations.
+They may be considered for a pregnant woman and pregnant individuals in the highly unlikely event of a high-risk exposure.
+The first and second generation smallpox vaccines have very rarely led to fetal vaccinia resulting in stillbirth or neonatal death.
+If a woman or a person becomes pregnant within 4 weeks after live replicating smallpox vaccination, they should be counselled regarding possible risk to the fetus.

 There are limited safety data from the use of Ebola virus vaccine in pregnant and breastfeeding people, or in people who became pregnant after receiving the vaccine.
 The safety of the vaccine has not been established in pregnant or breastfeeding people.
 Nevertheless, given the seriousness of Ebola virus disease, the vaccine may be considered for pregnant individuals who have had an exposure to Ebola virus, occupational or otherwise, in Canada.
 Pregnancy should be avoided for 2 months following vaccination.
 Women of child-bearing potential should use an effective contraceptive method.